 Validation of the otolith deposition rate is an important prerequisite for accurately estimating the age of larvae and juveniles using otoliths.
 This verification can be achieved by growing larvae and juveniles of known age under controlled laboratory conditions, using fluorescent markers for statistical inference, or analyzing marginal increments.
 Among them, the most reliable method to obtaining the daily cycle of otoliths is to analyze the otoliths of larvae and juveniles by artificial growth in a similar natural environment.

-European Chub (Squalius cephalus)
+European Minnow (Squalius cephalus)

-Squalius cephalus is one of the most common freshwater game fish species in Europe.
+Squalius cephalus is one of the most common species in freshwater in Europe.
 Because of its high environmental tolerance (such as a large thermal tolerance range) is also very abundant in environments where human factors are severely disturbed.
 However, there are no reports about the early sun rings (very thin ring of line) and annuli of otolith of this species.
 Therefore, the number of otolith daily increments that appeared during the hatching and the formation time and rate of the first increments are still unknown.

 In this study, the larvae and juveniles of this species artificially cultured in the laboratory were used to verify the otolith deposition rate.
 The morphological changes of otoliths during the ontogeny were studied to analyze the relationship between age and shape (and to some extent growth), as well as the formation time of the first sun ring and the deposition rate of otoliths.